RectifiedHR: High-Resolution Diffusion via Energy Profiling and Adaptive Guidance Scheduling: Method

 \subsection{Energy-Aware Enhancements}

 We implement energy clipping to prevent runaway energy that can lead to artifacts:

 This prevents energy spikes while maintaining latent structure.
 We also explore noise refresh strategies that reset latents at the midpoint of sampling to prevent energy drift and maintain stability throughout the process.
+Additionally, we implement adaptive energy thresholds that adjust based on the current sampling step: